Silence

 Berek tries to flow his shape, but can’t.

-Below us, rising out of the light, is a creature that looks like a puffer fish or a whale.
+Below us, rising out of the light, is a creature shaped like a puffer fish or a whale.

-A long creature of black stone, with glowing red eyes.
+It’s a strange creature of black stone, with glowing red eyes and a twisted smile.